If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Transfiguration, or enchanting an item of clothing to convert water to breathable oxygen would be your best solutions.
 The latter especially, given your skill at enchanting and charming.
 There’re plenty of pieces of spell-weaving capable of creating such an effect, but I suggest simplicity.
 You don’t need it to last the rest of your life.’

 I’ll probably be very busy if I’ve got to create something almost from scratch.
 That’s good.
 I need some space before I talk to Harry again and being busy will keep my mind off things.

 ‘I shall leave you to it.’
 Madame Maxime withdrew.

 Fleur plucked a thin piece of gauze out of her wardrobe.
 ‘You’ll do.
 I never wear you, anyway.’

 A light tapping echoed from the window.
 Fleur flicked her wand at the curtains and the window.
 A snowy owl perched on the thin ledge.

 First, though, I’ll reply to Gabby.
 Fleur tugged a wad of parchment out of the envelope.
 This looks like an essay.
 Gabby must be lonely.

 Fleur’s welter of feelings swirled and she picked up her wand.
 ‘Well, if you want a long reply, you’re about to get more than you bargained for, Gabby.’

 She tapped her wand’s tip against the silver-nibbed quill lying on her desk.
-The small rings of runes round its shaft glowed a faint white, then it swooped off the desk to hover over the stack of blank parchment and began to write.
+A small ring of runes round the quill’s shaft glowed a faint white and it swooped off the desk to hover over the stack of blank parchment, beginning to write.